Pierce County Sheriff's Department Use of Force

 Use of Force Over Time

-Distribution of force across the racial and ethnic groups covered in this report does not show significant variation over the five-year period.
+Distribution of force across the racial and ethnic groups covered in this report does not show significant variation over the seven-year period.

 Types of Force